How to compare BT, Sky and Virgin TV

 Enter your phone number and / or postcode above to check availability in your area.

-It's not necessary to take a broadband package or home phone line from Virgin Media or Sky to get their TV services but both do offer big discounts to subscribers who are willing to bundle services - Sky even offer basic internet access for free - so it's worth thinking about.
+It's not necessary to take broadband or home phone from Virgin Media or Sky to get their TV services, but both offer discounts to customers who are willing to bundle services so it's worth thinking about.

 We've also compared the providers head to head on broadband, as well as further comparison on price and packages in our reviews on: